The Story of Arborwell: Our Journey to Employee Ownership

 Peter located a small tree service in the East Bay and worked out a deal to purchase the company.
 Though it was very small, with only a short roster of residential clientele, the company’s infrastructure was invaluable.
 With a contractor’s license in place, office space, phone number, computers, two trucks and six employees, Peter had the perfect springboard to hit the ground running.

-And he never stopped running; Arborwell now serves all of California and Washington, has 60 vehicles, $26 million in revenue, and over 200 employees.
+And he never stopped running; Arborwell now serves all of California and Washington, has 60 vehicles, over $28 million in revenue, and over 200 employees.

 The Timeline of Arborwell: